Energy-efficient transportation necessary to reach climate goals

 Example 2:

-Green Cargo's total transport activity in 2023 (electric trains, diesel trains, and trucks) resulted in a total emission of 23,500 tons of carbon dioxide (CO2e).
-We transported just over 20 million tons of goods, and the total transport work amounted to 10.2 billion net tonne-kilometers.
-If all the goods Green Cargo transported had instead been carried by truck, the emissions would have been 561,000 tons of carbon dioxide (CO2e).
+Green Cargo's total transport activity in 2024 (electric trains, diesel trains, and trucks) resulted in a total emission of 17,273 tons of carbon dioxide (CO2e).
+Our transport volume was amounted to 9.7 billion net tonne-kilometres.
+If all the goods Green Cargo transported had instead been carried by truck, the emissions would have been 512,000 tons of carbon dioxide (CO2e).

 We calculate emissions in accordance with the ISO 14083 standard for quantification and reporting of greenhouse gas emissions arising from transport chain operations.
 Sources for the input data include Vattenfall's Environmental Product Declaration (EPD) and NTM (Network for Transport and Environment).
 Energy consumption is based on Green Cargo's actual electricity usage.